 The Proposed RMP/Final EIS describes the process by which the BLM considered wild and scenic river eligibility and suitability.
-The plan considered Big Windy Creek to be eligible for designation, but this ROD does not determine it to be suitable for designation, instead this river will be protected by other means.
+The plan considered Gold Run and Dome Creek to be eligible for designation, but this ROD does not determine them to be suitable for designation.